A High-Fidelity Digital Twin for Robotic Manipulation Based on 3D Gaussian Splatting: Methodology

 The final semantic label for a 3D point $\mathbf{p}_{i}$ is determined by accumulating these spatially-weighted votes across all visible views $V'_i$:

+Notation: $\mathbf{p}_i$ denotes the 3D position of Gaussian $i$ (or its mean $\bm{\mu}_i$). $(u_i,v_i)$ denotes the 2D projection of $\mathbf{p}_i$ into view $j$ under the estimated camera model. $M_j$ is the 2D foreground mask in view $j$. $\mathbb{I}(\cdot)$ is an indicator function that equals 1 if the predicate is true. $V'_i$ is the set of views where Gaussian $i$ is visible after the depth/visibility test. $W_{i,j}$ is the spatial validity weight defined in Equation~(2). $\tau_{\text{consensus}}$ is the consensus threshold controlling the completeness/artefact trade-off.

+Table~\ref{tab:notation_semantic} summarises the main notations used in the semantic lifting formulation.
+These symbols define the 3D point representation, image projection, mask observation, visibility filtering, spatial weighting, and multi-view consensus threshold used in our semantic reconstruction pipeline.

+In practice, we set $\tau_{\text{consensus}} = N/\kappa$.
+This setting makes the vote requirement increase with view coverage while remaining tolerant to occasional segmentation failures.
+Based on the consistency-artefact trade-off analysed in Section~4.4.1, we use $\kappa=1.5$ as the default value.

+For DBSCAN-based depth clustering, we empirically determine hyper-parameters to balance object connectivity and artefact rejection.
+We set $\varepsilon_{\text{depth}} = 0.02\,\text{m}$, which corresponds to approximately 2\% to 3\% of the typical workspace depth range (0.3 to 1.0\,m).
+This threshold effectively groups Gaussian primitives belonging to the same physical surface (typically < 2\,cm apart in depth) while rejecting background floaters and ghosting artefacts that are spatially detached (> 5\,cm separation).
+The minimum cluster size is set to min\_samples = 10 to filter out spurious small clusters arising from segmentation noise, a value validated across our object set ranging from 5 to 30\,cm in size.
+These parameters proved robust across all test scenarios.
+However, deployment at substantially different scales (e.g., warehouse logistics or micro-manipulation) may require recalibration, as discussed in the Limitations section.

-where $\tau_{\text{consensus}}$ is an adaptive threshold.
-This consensus mechanism effectively "carves" the correct semantic shape out of the noisy 2D predictions.
+\textls[-25]{This consensus mechanism effectively ``carves'' the correct semantic shape out of the noisy 2D predictions.}

-\paragraph{Iterative Semantic Refinement} To further sharpen the boundaries, we implement an iterative feedback loop ($\text{max\_iter}=3$).
+\textls[-12]{Iterative Semantic Refinement: To further sharpen the boundaries, we implement an iterative feedback loop ($\text{max\_iter}=3$).
 As the 3D semantic model improves, it generates cleaner depth maps for the next iteration's visibility checks.
-We incorporate a \textit{Boundary Refinement} step using K-Nearest Neighbors (KNN) to smooth local label inconsistencies, ensuring continuous surface semantics.
+We incorporate a Boundary Refinement step using \mbox{K-Nearest Neighbors (KNN)} to smooth local label inconsistencies, ensuring continuous surface semantics.}

-\subsection{Physics-Ready Geometry Reconstruction}
+\subsection{Physics-ready geometry reconstruction}

-Following semantic fusion, the scene is partitioned into the target object $\mathcal{P}_{\text{obj}}$ and the environmental background $\mathcal{P}_{\text{bg}}$.
+\textls[+10]{Following semantic fusion, the scene is partitioned into the target object $\mathcal{P}_{\text{obj}}$ and the environmental background $\mathcal{P}_{\text{bg}}$.
 However, semantic identity does not guarantee geometric utility.
-The raw 3DGS representation is plagued by "visual fog", including low-density floaters, semi-transparent ghosts, and stretched needle-like artifacts, which creates false obstacles for the physics engine.
+The raw 3DGS representation contains low-density visual artefacts, including floaters, semi-transparent ghost primitives, and stretched needle-like splats, which creates false obstacles for the physics engine.}

 To resolve this problem, we implement a three-stage reconstruction pipeline applied identically to both the object and background point clouds.
 This process systematically converts the noisy visual representation into a clean, collision-free physical environment.